 FWG Votes Does the proposed renovation/facilities improvement project support the applicant's proposed SRL core research and educational activities?
 Yes: This appears to be an appropriate use of a deserving facility.
 The applicant is re-using current 3 infrastructure in a purpose-built building from 2020.
 No: The proposal was indicative of a well planned and comprehensive assessment of equipment 0 and space requirements to support the proposed programs of their SRL.
 This SRL will attract diverse student interest (DEI) and is a good investment.
 FWG Votes Are the SRL renovations/facility improvements feasible as proposed?
 Yes: Given the minor scope of work, the timeline seems reasonable and well thought out.
 I 3 particularly appreciate the longer commissioning period given the use.
-No: • The proposal leverages research space that was constructed only a few years ago and takes 0 advantage of the current technology infrastructure and flexibility of the rooms as constructed.
+No: The proposal leverages research space that was constructed only a few years ago and takes 0 advantage of the current technology infrastructure and flexibility of the rooms as constructed.
 This allows the applicant to create a highly efficient and ideally configured SRL facility.
-The proposal includes a good commissioning schedule that integrates important demonstration (i.e. this as that must be fully in place before must started).
-Need to be used and dependencies (i.e., things that must be fully in place before next steps).
+The proposal includes a good commissioning schedule that integrates important dependencies (i.e., things that must be fully in place before next steps).
 Need-to-haves are well identified and accounted for.
 This is a well thought out plan with detailed drawings and an equipment list.
-The plan uses a purpose built building.
-EWC Votos purpose-built building.
-FWG Voles configuration in support of the proposed SRL activities?
-Vesi While the architectural plans provided are not Mechanical Electrical and Plumbing (MEP).
-3 While the architectural plans provided are not meetinalical, Electrical and Fullmong (WEF)2 specific it does appear that the utility connections and equipment placement has been well No: thought in terms of placement and supply.
-The notations on the plan provided are well 0 conceived Page 4 (of 7) on the plans indicates that adequate systems are in place and 0 shows logical additions The proposed SRL facility functional areas include the appropriate equipment to efficiently perform the proposed services.
-The applicant consulted closely with their facilities group to ensure capacity of mechanical, electrical, and plumbed utilities. • The equipment list has a high price tag, but may contain the costs of installation as well as purchase.
-FWG Votes Are the renovation/facility improvement costs appropriate?
-Yes: The cost for "construction" of the fume hood and lab sink appears to include the purchase of 3 these items as well (equipment plus installation).
+The plan uses a FWO W-4 purpose-built building.
+FWG Votes Does the proposed SRL facility include the appropriate research equipment and laboratory configuration in support of the proposed SRL activities?
+Yes: While the architectural plans provided are not Mechanical, Electrical and Plumbing (MEP)- 3 specific, it does appear that the utility connections and equipment placement has been well No: thought in terms of placement and supply.
+The notations on the plan provided are well 0 conceived.
+Page 4 (of 7) on the plans indicates that adequate systems are in place and · · shows logical additions.
+The proposed SRL facility functional areas include the appropriate equipment to efficiently perform the proposed services.
+The applicant consulted closely with their facilities group to ensure capacity of mechanical, electrical, and plumbed utilities.
+The equipment list has a high price tag, but may contain the costs of installation as well as purchase.
+FWG Votes Yes: The cost for "construction" of the fume hood and lab sink appears to include the purchase of 3 these items as well (equipment plus installation).
 A breakout of equipment and installation No: costs would be clearer.
 0 The renovation costs are well within the range of costs for similar projects and included appropriate contingency allowances for unforeseen changes in design requirements.
 The applicant's budget was comprehensive and indicative of preparation by experienced facilities and project delivery personnel.
-Ine project seems economical.
+The project seems economical.
 FWG Votes Does the applicant ensure diversity, equity and inclusion goals for design and construction?
-Yes: Yes, this proposal represents another success for this institution's DEI policy and well- astablished methodology.
-3 Not established methodology.
-NO: The applicant provides detailed information about their institutional policies and processes for meeting DEL goals within design and construction projects U The applicant states that they are following the guidelines established by their institution The applicant states that they are following the guidelines established by their institution.
+Yes: Yes, this proposal represents another success for this institution's DEI policy and well- 3 established methodology.
+No: The applicant provides detailed information about their institutional policies and processes for 0 meeting DEI goals within design and construction projects.
+The applicant states that they are following the guidelines established by their institution.
 The scope of the outreach appears reasonable and within institutional guidelines.
 The location of this campus in Central Valley supports outreach to diverse communities.